SayanDasScientistCoder/SyncText--CRDT-based-text-file-synchronization/README.md

 # SyncText:- CRDT based text file synchronization
+This project has been implemented in C as part of college assignment at IIT Kharagpur.
 This project uses CRDT mechanisms achieve synchronization across multiple users editing a common text document.
 Unlike lock-based mechanisms, it does not use any locks on a global document to achieve synchronization making it extremely scalable.

 ## Compiling:-
 gcc synctext.c -o synctext -lrt -lpthread